filosganga/libwurfl/README.md

 libWURFL - WURFL Shared Library
 ==============================
+**_THIS IS NOT THE STANDARD LIBWURFL BY ScientiaMobile.
+This is an older open-source bit of software that is not supported, not affiliated with ScientiaMobile and does not provide the features of the standard libwurfl to users of WURFL._**

 It is a C library used to parse the WURFL file and match the HTTP request to obtain the mobile device capabilities.